proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/07_How_To_Change_The_World_With_One_Pitch_Workbook.md

 **Analysis:** Most people give up after one or two rejections, interpreting feedback as indictment.
 But feedback is simply data - a recipe for what to improve.
 The only true failure is stopping.
 Every "no" is a step toward "yes" if you use it as fuel for iteration.

-**Nobody Will Pay Connection:** Just as renewable energy projects fail when they depend on subsidies (external support), ideas fail when they depend on immediate validation (external approval).
+**Via Negativa Application:** Just as renewable energy projects fail when they depend on subsidies (external support), ideas fail when they depend on immediate validation (external approval).
 Sustainable success requires internal resilience - keep feeding your vision regardless of initial reception.

 ---